LIONFISH RESEARCH

 A researcher clips a small section from the soft part of the dorsal fin.
 Photo: FGBNMS/Drinnen

 Genetic data tells us how lionfish are related throughout the invasive range.
-So far, scientists can trace all of the lionfish from the Western Atlantic/Caribbean/Gulf of Mexico back to 10 original females!
+So far, scientists can trace all of the lionfish from the Western Atlantic/Caribbean/Gulf back to 10 original females!

 Researcher Michelle Johnston places fin clips in small vials with liquid preservative.
 Photo: FGBNMS/Drinnen